Getting an Interview

-I applied online and the process took 3 weeks - interviewed at American Food & Vending in June 2013.
+I applied online.
+The process took 3 weeks.
+I interviewed at American Food & Vending (Syracuse, NY) in June 2013.